Overview

 Students can have up to 141 hours/semester of clinical experience per a semester and will experience up to 500 hours throughout the entirety of the program.
 Clinical rotations are offered in a 100 mile radius of LCC’s Downtown Lansing campus.

 Students provide nursing care to geriatric, medical, surgical, maternity, mental health, and pediatric patients at a variety of sites.
 Clinical experience includes Hospitals, Extended Care Facilities and Community Agencies.
-Sites can include Sparrow, McLaren, Owosso Memorial, Battle Creek VA Medical Center, Children's Hospital of Michigan, and many long-term care/sub-acute rehabilitation facilities in our area.
+Sites can include U of M Sparrow, McLaren, Owosso Memorial, Henry Ford Jackson Hospital, Eaton Rapids Medical Center, and many long-term care/sub-acute rehabilitation facilities in our area.

 Selective Admission Information